 - A center may be more likely to have connections with other community resources.

-- Exposure to larger numbers of people increases the risk of illness.
+- Exposure to larger numbers of adults and children increases the risk of illness.

 - A center may have a more institutional atmosphere.